 Bee Bowls: Bee bowls were used to passively trap pollinators in the margins only, and were used to supplement richness data for pollinators.
 5 ft tall metal t-posts were driven into the ground in the middle of the margins of fields, at least 20 meters from the edge of the crop in all cases.
 Loops of mesh were zip tied to the posts to create 3 cradles to hold the bee bowl traps.
 9 oz clear plastic cups were painted with 1 of 3 colors; fluorescent yellow, fluorescent blue, and white.
 1 cup of each color was placed in the cradles attached to the t-post, so that each post had a yellow, blue, and white cup attached to it.
 Cups were elevated ~ 1 meter about the ground, and well above the surrounding vegetation.
 Small holes were punched just below the rim of the painted cups to allow water to drain out without spilling over the top of the cup in the event of rain.
 The cups were then filled 2/3 full with soapy water and left out for 18-24 hrs, at which point the contents were collected.
 Water in the trap was filtered through a square of fine mesh to separate out the captured pollinators, which were then placed in a portable freezer.

 Sentinel Prey: Colorado potato beetle egg masses were placed in the margins and at the edge of the crop to directly quantify predation.
-Egg masses were collected in late June and early July from potato fields managed by RD Offutt in the same area as our study fields.
+Egg masses were collected in late June and early July of 2017 and 2018 from potato fields managed by RD Offutt in the same area as our study fields.
 Potato leaves with egg masses were picked and placed in a portable freezer.
 Egg masses were selected that were lemon-yellow in color to ensure they were of similar age to one another.
 After the eggs were frozen, the leaf surrounding the egg mass was cut away, leaving a small square of leaf the size of the egg mass.
 This was then affixed to a piece of white card stock with double sided sticky tape.
 The number of intact and damaged eggs was counted and recorded on each of the egg mass cards, and the egg mass cards were then re-frozen.
 The cards were taken out into the field, and attached to the post of a small fluorescent pink marking flag with a paper clip so they could be easily found again.
 The egg mass cards were adjusted to be approximately 20-30 cm above the ground, and were left out for 18-24 hrs.
-Eggs were placed in the margins of the fields on 2 occasions: August 22-23, and September 20-21, and at the edge of the crop on 1 occasion: August 22-23.
-The egg masses were collected an the number of intact and damaged eggs was counted again.
+In 2017, eggs were placed in the margins of the fields on 2 occasions: August 22-23, and September 20-21, and at the edge of the crop on 1 occasion: August 22-23.
+In 2018, sentinel prey were placed in the margins of fields and at the edge of the crop on July 27-28 and on August 29-30.
+The egg masses were collected and the number of intact and damaged eggs was counted again.

 Identification and Analysis

 Insect Identification: Insects and other arthropods from pollinator transects, sweep nets, pitfall traps, and bee bowls were separated out from vegetation, soil, and other debris in the lab.
 Pollinators from all sampling methods were pinned and labeled, and then identified to family in the case of syrphid flies and bee flies, and to genus in the case of bee species.
 One exception was honeybees, which were identified to species.
 Predators were separated into 2 broad groups: those that are known to prey on Colorado potato beetle, and other predators that are not known to eat Colorado potato beetle.
 Predators were identified to the lowest relevant taxonomic level, often to family, but occasionally to genus or species.
 Predators known to prey on Colorado potato beetle were more often identified to species or genus.
-Herbivores were also identified and separated in a similar manner to predators: herbivores that are pests of potato, and those that are not.
-Results for herbivores are not currently in the analysis, but will be in the future.
+Herbivores were also identified to the lowest relevant taxonomic unit and separated in a similar manner to predators: herbivores that are pests of potato, and those that are not.

 Analysis: As mentioned at the beginning, our methodology for comparing fields to themselves required a paired analysis.
 We used generalized mixed effects models with a negative binomial distribution and the assumption of zero inflated data.
 Different models and distributions were compared via AIC and our assumptions were visually confirmed by plotted residuals.
 In a few instances, a poisson distribution was used instead of a negative binomial distribution.
 The decision to do so was based on AIC values and examination of the data.
 For our resulting models, we had field and sampling date as random effects, abundance, richness, floral cover, and number of eggs missing as response variables, and treatment or floral cover as independent variables.
+Results from 2017 and 2018 were analyzed together.
 We used the glmmADMB package in R. Graphs were created using ggplot2 in R.

 Objective 1: Establishment of floral plantings